 1. Astrology/Tarot Card/Crystal Balls:

-The most common examples of the effect are people who claim to predict your future or read your past.
-I visited an astrologer myself in the past once.
-He did seem to get some facts right.
-When I analyzed deeper, I realized, he had predicted a wide range of things.
+But, when I analyzed deeper, I realized, he had predicted a wide range of things.
 Some were true and some weren’t.
 But today, I only remember the ones he got right.

 The comedy series Big Bang Theory has a funny scene where a theoretical physicist visits an astrologer.